KoenZomers/OneDriveAPI/README.md

 http://nuget.koenzomers.nl/nuget or running the following line from the NuGet Package Manager Console in Visual Studio:

 Install-Package -Id KoenZomers.OneDrive.Api -Source https://nuget.koenzomers.nl/NuGet

+## Version History

+1.1.0.0 - July 10, 2015

+- Fixed incorrect conflictBehavior tag when using Resumable Upload.
+It is now set to always overwrite the file if it already exists on OneDrive.

+## Feedback

+Feedback is very welcome.
+If you believe something is not working well or could be improved, feel free to drop me an e-mail.

+Koen Zomers
+mail@koenzomers.nl